 Investigator-Initiated Grants for Orthopaedic Research

-Grant programs for 2020 funding will be offered in one of three cycles with RFAs going live in September 2019, November 2019 or May 2020.
+Grant programs for 2021 funding will be offered in two cycles with RFAs going live in November 2020 or May 2021.

 To view a schedule of current funding opportunities, please click here.

 Please note that dates are subject to change.
 To be notified of all grant opportunities as their application period opens, sign up for email

 OREF/SRS/POSNA Transform Practice – Spinal Growth Grant

 - OREF/SRS/POSNA solicit investigator-initiated research proposals focused on the development of new research knowledge that will change treatment for growing spine conditions within the next five (5) years.
 This funding opportunity should be uniquely important to early onset/growing spine research and not readily fundable through another mechanism (NIH, PCORI, AHRQ).

 - Areas of research focus may include: translational or clinical research to preferably include at least pilot human studies.
 Research should answer important translational or clinical questions to address unmet patient needs.
 Specific topics may include normative spinal growth, guided growth of the spine, growing spine quality initiatives, new technologies leveraged to improve diagnosis and treatment, or outcomes related to growth, pulmonary function, mortality, and health-related quality of life.

 - Anticipated clinical impact of all proposals must be clearly noted in the abstract and specific aims and be obvious from the title and the study design.
 All proposed projects are expected to generate results that have a practical application.
 It is expected that upon completion of the proposed project, the principal investigator will have made a significant contribution to growing spine treatment and will be well-positioned to pursue NIH/DOD or the equivalent large-scale funding to continue to advance the area of research.